skellis46/slipbox/literature notes/Spira - The Transparency of Things.md

 > When we say that the mind can explore its limits we are really saying that Consciousness, the Knowingness that is Consciousness, takes the shape of abstract thinking and, through this shape, explores its own capacity to represent itself in the abstract terms of thought.

-> During the appearance of mind, That-Which-Is-Ever-Present is the substance of that appearance and yet is apparently disguised as such.
-In this case Consciousness fails to recognize itself.
-However, once this understanding, this Self-recognition, has taken place, Consciousness no longer needs to forget itself during the appearance of the mind (or the body or the world).
-It recognizes itself in and as the activity of the mind as well as in its absence.

-**Note:** Losing oneself: role of body

 > Meditation is simply to abide as oneself.
 We remain as we are and allow the mind, the body and the world to appear and disappear without interference.
 If there is interference, then that is understood to be part of the mind’s activity and is allowed to be exactly as it is.

-> Our objective experience consists of thoughts and images, which we call the mind; sensations, which we call the body; and sense perceptions, which we call the world.
-In fact we do not experience a mind, a body or a world as such.
-We experience thinking, sensing and perceiving.

-**Note:** Losing oneself: this is so clear

 > Consciousness is what we are, and to be as we are is the highest form of meditation.
 All other meditations are simply a modulation of this meditation of abidance as we are.